waymondrang/echelon/readme.md

 ##### API Keys

-The `apex`, `genius`, and `lol` commands fetches data from services that require API keys. `covid` is does not require an API key because it relies on a public API.
+The `apex`, `genius`, and `lol` commands fetch data from services that require API keys. `covid` is does not require an API key as it relies on a public API.
 Read more about the COVID-19 API [here](https://covidtracking.com/data/api).
+If you wish to use these commands, obtain API keys from the services listed below.

 |  Command |            Service            |              Website             |
 |:--------:|:-----------------------------:|:--------------------------------:|